 An official website of the European Union.
 See all European Institutions

 International security and the regulatory framework for Lethal Autonomous Weapons Systems have been a priority for the Global Tech Panel since its inception.
-With the EU strategy on Artificial Intelligence (AI) adopted in December 2018, the Panel members will over the coming months provide substantive expert input to help ensure the development of AI which can be used in weapons systems fully complies with international law and respects human dignity.
+With the EU strategy on Artificial Intelligence (AI) adopted in December 2018, the Panel members provide substantive expert input to help ensure the development of AI which can be used in weapons systems fully complies with international law and respects human dignity.
+The Panel meeting of 9 March 2019 in Seattle was largely dedicated to this theme.

 The strategy highlights that the High Representative of the Union for Foreign Affairs and Security Policy will, with the support of the Commission, build on consultations in the United Nations, the Global Tech Panel, and other multilateral fora, and coordinate proposals for addressing these complex security challenges.